The Slim Shady LP: Accolades

 At the 42nd Grammy Awards in 2000, the album won Best Rap Album, while "My Name Is" won Best Rap Solo Performance.
 Rolling Stone ranked The Slim Shady LP number 275 on its list of The 500 Greatest Albums of All Time and 33 on its list of the "100 Best Albums of the '90s".
 In 2020, Rolling Stone ranked The Slim Shady LP as the 352nd greatest album of all time on their 500 Greatest Albums of All Time.
 NME ranked it number 248 in its list of The 500 Greatest Albums of All Time.
 Blender ranked it number 49 in its list of The 100 Greatest American Albums of All Time.
 "Ken Kaniff" was listed as number 15 on Complexs "50 Greatest Hip-Hop Skits" list, while the "Public Service Announcement" introduction to the album, along with the "Public Service Announcement 2000" introduction from The Marshall Mathers LP, was listed as number 50 on the list.
 Spin later included it in their list of "The 300 Best Albums of 1985–2014".
 It also won Outstanding National Album at the 2000 Detroit Music Awards.
 In 2015, it was ranked at number 76 by About.com in their list of "100 best hip-hop albums of all time".
 Christgau later named it among his 10 best albums from the 1990s.
 In 2022, Rolling Stone ranked The Slim Shady LP number 85 in their list of "The 200 Greatest Rap Albums of all time".
+In a 2024 ranking of Eminem's 12 studio albums, Damien Scott of Billboard magazine placed The Slim Shady LP second, writing: "Vacillating between improbable fantasy and stark realism, The Slim Shady LP gave glimpses of a gifted songwriter who studied the rap greats the way Kobe studied Jordan.
+The wild swings in emotion, sentiment and subject matter are startling."
+Scott highlighted the tracks "My Name Is", 97 Bonnie & Clyde", and "Rock Bottom".